 Next, you’ll want to take your tank and run tap water over it in a sink to pre-wash the film.
 Pre-washing your film helps you avoid any air bubbles that could form during processing, help with dust, and remove any extra layers of chemicals on the film to prepare for developing.
 Pre-wash the film in the development tank by using running tap water of constant temperature (between 68 – 72 degrees Farenheit) to wash your negatives for 5 minute with constant agitation.

-See this excellent video on Youtube aboutOpens in a new tab. how to properly agitate your film in the development tank.
+See this excellent video on Youtube about how to properly agitate your film in the development tank.

 Step 5: Add the Developer to the Film Tank